Skip to main content

 Recruitment

 Pursuant to the legislation, the head of a public school (or a nursery school or another institution) is appointed by an administrative decision of the body administering a given school (which is a local government unit in most cases) (see also Chapters 2.6, Administration and Governance at Central and/or Regional Level, and 2.7, Administration and Governance at Local and/or Institutional Level).
-If the head to be appointed is not a teacher, the administering body is additionally required to consult the body in charge of external pedagogical supervision (which is the Head of the Regional Education Authorities, REA (kurator oświaty) in most cases).
+If the head to be appointed is not a teacher, the administering body is additionally required to consult the body in charge of external pedagogical supervision (which is the Head of the Regional Education Authorities (kurator oświaty), REA, for most nursery schools, schools and other institutions).

 The candidate is selected through an open competition organised by the school administering body.
-The requirement to hold a competition does not apply to public schools (or nursery schools or other institutions) which are administered by natural persons or legal persons other than local government units.
+The requirement to hold a competition does not apply to public schools (or nursery schools or other institutions) which are administered by natural persons or legal persons other than local government units (LGUs).

 The school administering body appoints a competition committee which is composed of representatives of: